 Located in the southeast of Turkey, on the border with Syria, it was nominated in 2015 as the Creative City of Gastronomy by UNESCO and was nothing to be expected less, it is a city that has much to teach to the rest of the world.

-Gaziantep has an immense culinary map; whose origins go back to the Paleolitic Period.
+Gaziantep has an immense culinary map; whose origins go back to the Paleolithic Period.
 It is very influenced by Arab, Syrian and Ottoman gastronomy.
 Nowadays, gastronomy remains the main driving force of the local economy.
 In a city of 1,890,000 inhabitants, 60% of the active population is employed by the sector, and a significant 49% of the enterprises are mainly dedicated to food, including spices, cereals and dried fruits.
 In Gaziantep, gastronomy is also synonymous with festivity, intercultural dialogue and social cohesion.
 (Source: UNESCO in https://en.unesco.org/creative-cities/gaziantep)

-For a food lover, going to Gaziantep vegetables ans species market is like going on a tour to an amusement park where smells, colors and flavors of this city come together.
-Emphasizes pistachio in all its forms (fresh, dry, drier, peeled, with peel, ground and as a pistachio pasta), nuts, dried fruits, legumes, a huge variety of species, a variety of edible seeds, their typical dried vegetables hanging everywhere plenty of color and giving a folkloric touch to the market.
+For a food lover, visiting Gaziantep vegetables and species market is like going on a tour to an amusement park where smells, colors and flavors of this city come together.
+Emphasizes pistachio in all its forms (fresh, dry, drier, peeled, with skin, grounded and as a pistachio paste), nuts, dried fruits, legumes, a huge variety of species, a variety of edible seeds and, of course, their typical dried vegetables hanging everywhere plenty of color and giving a folkloric touch to the market.

 People also play a fundamental role in the gastronomy knowledge.
 With a desire to make you feel part of their city, the inhabitants of Gaziantep strive to show you their culture, their gastronomy, their species.
-They are, with good reason, very proud of their pistachio, one of the best in the world.
+They are, with a good reason, very proud of their pistachio, one of the best in the world.
 With its balconies full of eggplants, peppers and other vegetables drying in the sun, the city acquires a very picturesque and special touch.